-2018 is here and like every year, technology enthusiasts make their bets and predictions on the latest innovation that would be out in the coming weeks and months.
+Every year, technology enthusiasts make their bets and predictions on the latest innovation that would be out in the coming weeks and months.
 But it’s been at least a couple of decades since something radical surfaced, which shook the entire industry up.
 The last time this happened was when the Internet started becoming mainstream and people who denied it’s adoption and viability stood corrected.

 This time around a similar trend is being observed with Blockchain and Cryptocurrencies.
-The latter half of 2017 was dominated by news about Bitcoin reaching all-time highs and exceeding every possible expectation and people on the Wall Street and other major finance moguls trying to outright deny it’s validity in the long run.
+The latter half of the year 2017 was dominated by news about Bitcoin reaching all-time highs and exceeding every possible expectation and people on the Wall Street and other major finance moguls trying to outright deny it’s validity in the long run.

 Like it or not this technology is here to stay and since it’s all the buzz right now, it only made sense that we educate a wider audience on what these things are and how they impact our lives.
 You see getting involved with a technology deeply is always one’s own choice, but it’s only once in a few decades that a paradigm shift like the internet or blockchain happens.
 And like it or hate it, you will have to get yourself familiar with the technology.
 Unless you want to live like a dinosaur in the modern age.

 With Cryptocurrencies and Blockchain, it’s extremely important that we take the correct approach to explaining them so that it doesn’t become too daunting for the average person.
 This is why we’re taking a bottom-up approach to these series.
 We first focused on getting the fundamentals clear with the Grokking Blockchain article which I highly recommend you read before proceeding with this post.
 And in this post, we’ll build on top of that post to explain how Cryptocurrencies work.

 It’s still important to give a brief refresher to those who have read the Grokking Blockchain post are at least familiar with the working of the blockchain.